Dollar collapses to 6-week low, Bitcoin stabilizes after weekend drop | ExBulletin

 Dollar collapses to 6-week low, Bitcoin stabilizes after weekend drop

-LONDON (Reuters) – The dollar fell to a six-week low against its major peers on Monday, with Treasury yields close to their five-week low, after the US Federal Reserve reiterated its view according to which any spike in inflation was likely to be temporary.
+NEW YORK (Reuters) – The dollar fell to a six-week low against other major currencies on Monday, as markets settled falling U.S. Treasury yields last week after the Federal Reserve reiterated that any rise in inflation would likely be temporary.

+FILE PHOTO: The US dollar bills are seen in front of the stock chart displayed in this illustration taken February 8, 2021.
+REUTERS / Dado Ruvic / Illustration / File Photo

-The dollar was also held back by improving risk sentiment amid a rally in global equities to record levels.
+Improving risk sentiment, as shown by the rally in global equities to record highs, weighed on the greenback.

 Bitcoin stabilized after losses on Sunday, when it plunged as much as 14% to $ 51,541, which one report attributes to news of a power outage in China.

-The dollar index, which tracks it against six other currencies, fell to 91.079, not far from last week’s low of 91.484, a level not seen since March 18.
+The dollar index, which tracks the greenback against major currencies, fell 0.5% to 91.159, continuing a downtrend that began on March 31.

-The greenback’s weakness was pronounced across the board on Monday, with the currency hitting multi-week lows against major peers in the G10 currency group: the Japanese yen, the Swiss franc, the Australian dollar and the New Zealand dollar. , and the euro.
+The greenback’s weakness was pronounced across the board early Monday, with the currency hitting multi-week lows against key peers in the G10 currency group: the Japanese yen, the Swiss franc, the Australian dollar and the neo-dollar.
+Zealander, and the euro. .

 Indeed, the USD rally is now almost a distant memory and the currency’s underperformance appears to reflect the apparent divergence in outlook between falling UST yields and rather bullish bond yields elsewhere, said Valentin Marinov, Head of G10 FX research at Crédit Agricole. .

-This is almost exactly the opposite of the moves we saw in March and, given that US fundamentals have improved significantly since March, the decline in UST yields could reflect the negative impact of the huge cash injection resulting from the progress of the TGA which began last month. .
+This is almost the exact opposite of the moves we saw in March, Marinov said.

-The euro broke above $ 1.20 for the first time in more than six weeks, hitting a high of $ 1.2048 at noon in London. .
-The European Central Bank meets on Thursday with internal divisions over the pace of bond purchases, the extension of COVID-19 lockdowns and potential delays from the EU stimulus fund forming the backdrop.
+The euro broke above $ 1.20 for the first time in more than six weeks, hitting a high of $ 1.2048 before falling in the morning in New York to $ 1.2022.
+The European Central Bank meets on Thursday with internal divisions over the pace of bond purchases, extended lockdowns from COVID-19 and potential delays from the EU stimulus fund forming the backdrop.

+The market is in a period of consolidation in US yields and dollar exchange rates, according to Masafumi Yamamoto, chief currency strategist at Mizuho Securities in Tokyo.

-Fed Governor Christopher Waller told CNBC on Friday that the US economy is poised to tear itself apart as vaccinations continue and activity picks up, but higher inflation is likely to be transient , echoing comments from other Fed officials, including President Jerome Powell, on the last week.
+Fed Governor Christopher Waller told CNBC on Friday that the US economy is poised to tear itself apart as vaccinations continue and activity picks up, but higher inflation is likely to be transient, echoing comments from other U.S. central bank officials, including President Jerome Powell, over the past week.

 With liquidity still plentiful, we’ll hear more about the currency carry trade which thrives in a low volatility environment, said Chris Turner, Global Head of Markets and Regional Head of Research for UK and EEC at ING.

-This is especially the case if the Fed manages to make the April 28 meeting a non-event.
-With the overnight SOFR USD interest rate now at 0.01%, the dollar is clearly not scoring high on the carry front.
-And indeed, a little more confidence in the stories of European and global recovery could well see flows starting again towards emerging countries after being derailed by the liquidation of the Treasury in February and March.

-The MSCI Emerging Markets Currency Index hit its highest level in a month, rising 0.2% on the day.
-The Chinese yuan, which forms about 30% of the weight of the indices, hit its highest level since March 23, up 0.4% on the day to 6.5031 per dollar.
+The MSCI Emerging Markets Currency Index hit its highest level in a month and last traded up 0.15% on the day.

 Data website CoinMarketCap cited a power outage in China’s Xinjiang region, which is believed to power many bitcoin mines, for sale.

-Despite recent weakness, the world’s most popular cryptocurrency remains up 97% in 2021, after more than quadrupling last year.
+Despite recent weakness, the world’s most popular cryptocurrency remains up almost 100%, after more than quadrupling last year.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online